lextudio/snmpclitools/docs/source/index.rst

 name from `this large MIB repository <https://mibs.pysnmp.com/asn1/>`_, compile the MIB and use the information it contains for building SNMP query.

-For example, the *snmpget.py* tool in the snippet below will pull `IF-MIB <https://mibs.pysnmp.com/asn1/IF-MIB>`_ file, parse it to find the object ID of the *ifNumber* object, build and send proper SNMP query:
+For example, the *snmpget* tool in the snippet below will pull `IF-MIB <https://mibs.pysnmp.com/asn1/IF-MIB>`_ file, parse it to find the object ID of the *ifNumber* object, build and send proper SNMP query:

 .. code-block:: bash

-   $ snmpget.py -v3 -u usr-md5-des -l authPriv \
+   $ snmpget -v3 -u usr-md5-des -l authPriv \
        -A authkey1 -X privkey1  demo.pysnmp.com IF-MIB::ifNumber.0
    IF-MIB::ifNumber.0 = Integer32: 2